jonghall/IBM_Cloud_Classic_API/README.md

-DeprovisionBM.py | Lists Hourly and Monthly Bare Metal Servers and asks if you would like to Deprovision GetNewInvoices.py | Print a report of NEW invoices which have a non zero balance between Start and End date GetRecurringInvoices.py | Print a report of Recurring invoices sorted by Hourly vs Monthly between Start and End date
+DeprovisionBM.py | Lists Hourly and Monthly Bare Metal Servers and asks if you would like to Deprovision GetNewInvoices.py | Print a report of NEW invoices which have a non zero balance between Start and End date GetRecurringInvoices.py | Print a report of Recurring invoices sorted by Hourly vs Monthly between Start and End date PowerOffVirtualServers.py| Soft Shutdown, and power off virtual server based on list contained in CSV file PowerOnVirtualServers.py| Power on virtual server in controlled fasion based on list contained in CSV file

 **Installation of SL API**